Study load

 Intakes

-Take your nursing career to the next level and become a confident leader in emergency assessment and intervention.
+Take your emergency nursing career to the next level and become a confident leader in emergency assessment and intervention.

 By specialising in emergency care, you’ll be able to use your advanced clinical assessment skills to provide high quality care to patients in emergency settings.
-Throughout the program, you’ll examine key aspects of emergency patient care and nursing practice, whilst also developing your analytical, leadership and communication skills.
-You’ll develop essential skills to manage and prioritise these patients, and learn core concepts relating to acute illness, disease and trauma.
+Throughout the course, you’ll examine key aspects of emergency patient care and nursing practice, whilst also developing your analytical, leadership and communication skills.
+You’ll develop essential skills to manage and prioritise these patients, and learn core concepts relating to acute illness, disease, and trauma.

 Course structure